Confidentiality & Medical Records

 To pursue a complaint please contact the practice manager who will deal with your concerns appropriately.

-Further written information regarding the complaints procedure can be found by clicking here.
+Further written information regarding the complaints procedure can be found here.

 Are you under 18 and wish to make a complaint?
 Click here to download a copy of our Child Friendly Complaints Procedure.